Authored by the expert who managed and guided the team behind the Slovakia Property Pack

 Do banks lend to foreigners for homes in Bratislava in 2026?

-As of early 2026, yes, Slovak banks do lend to foreigners for home purchases in Bratislava, though the requirements are stricter than for local borrowers.
+As of 2026, Slovak banks do lend to foreigners for homes in Bratislava, but approval depends much more on residence, income and documentation than on nationality alone.

 You can also read our latest update about mortgage and interest rates in Slovakia.